 Stock up on enough supplies to last a week.
 Put the items in waterproof containers and store them in a place that’s easy to reach.
-Learn more on how to prepare the kit.
-Visit Emergency Preparedness | Create a supply kit.
+Learn more on how to prepare the emergency kit.

 Learn more about safety during a storm or outage.
-Visit Storms, Outages and Safety.

 Evacuate the area when you smell natural gas or suspect a gas leak.
-Open windows and doors on your way out, and inform emergency response teams as soon as possible.
+Open windows and doors on your way out and inform emergency response teams as soon as possible.
 Call 9-1-1 first, then PG&E at 1-800-743-5000, when you are a safe distance from the building.

 Learn more about gas outages.
-Visit Gas Outages.

 Get started by logging in to your PG&E account and setting your notification preferences.
 Visit Your Account.